How to create credentials for Google APIs

 This is not secure because it could result in unauthorized use.

-So, our next step is to restrict the newly created API key to be used with only a few selected services.
+So, we can and need to restrict the newly created API key to be used with only a few selected services.

 Applying restrictions to the API key